roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

  When most of his cum had left his balls, he let go of Becky – who immediately started scooping his cum out of her eye – and felt around for my head.
 When he found it, he grabbed a fistful of hair and pulled me towards his cock.
 I wrapped my slut mouth around it and cleaned his entire shaft, making sure there wasn't a single sperm cell left in his tube.
 Done with the both of us, Henry zipped up and leaned back in his chair.
 I looked over at Becky, who was still blinking like crazy, trying to get rid of the stinging sensation in her eye.
 Luckily for her, the presentation was drawing to a close.
 A few minutes later, when everyone got up from the table, she crawled out from under it and quickly made her way out of the room to go and clean up.

  By the time she got back, a few minutes later, the previously reserved and disciplined delegates were drinking champagne, laughing and joking amongst themselves, quite loudly.
 Becky and I were also being ogled from all sides, but aside from the occasional slap on the butt, none of them seemed particularly interested in any sort of sexual activity.
 I did get my nipples tweaked once, but the guy seemed to lose interest as soon as he was offered a full glass of champagne.
 Becky and I just stood there, holding a drink of our own as we waited to be of service to anyone.
 Suddenly, after about half an hour – and a lot of bottles of champagne – one of the senior delegates staggered over to us, put his arm around Becky's shoulder and pulled her apart.
 Well, as far as apart was possible in a conference room with thirty plus people.
 After putting his glass on the table, he pushed her to her knees and opened his trousers.
 Becky gave me an exasperated smile and then went to work on the guy's limp dick.
-Report_Story #2